Tullio Ghersetich: Fiorentina, Monza and Salernitana

 Ghersetich's excellent season at Empoli earned him a call from Fiorentina, a Serie A team.
-He made his debut with the Viola on 5 October 1952, in a Udinese-Fiorentina 0-1 match.
+He made his debut with the Viola on 5 October 1952, in a 1–0 win at Udinese.
 In total, he scored five goals in 13 league matches with Fiorentina.
-Among his goals there is one scored in a Como-Fiorentina 2-1 loss on 18 January 1953, after only 10 seconds from the start of the match, which is the fastest goal scored by a Fiorentina player in the league.
+Among his goals there is one scored in a Como-Fiorentina 2–1 loss on 18 January 1953, after only ten seconds from the start of the match, which is the fastest goal scored by a Fiorentina player in the league.
 It was also the fastest goal in the history of Serie A for 35 years, from 1953 to 1988.

 At the end of the season he was sold to Monza.
 After just one season he moved to Salernitana in Serie B, where he scored nine goals in 19 games.

 Cagliari and the return to Salerno

 In the summer of 1955 Fiorentina sold him outright to Cagliari, in Serie B, of which he became the top scorer with 16 goals scored in 27 games.
 The following season, on the other hand, was poor in satisfactions for the Istrian, given that in the face of 29 matches played as a starter, he scored only five goals and all in the final part of the championship, a symptom of an optimal athletic condition reached late in the season.

 At the end of the season he returned on loan to Salernitana, once again in Serie C: he played 12 games and scored two goals.